randomouscrap98/badsbs2/README.md

 ## badsbs2
-A python script (singular) that gives a very bad interface for sbs2
+A python script that gives a very bad interface for sbs2

 ## Running
 Get the whole repo, clone it, whatever.